o3de/o3de.org/content/docs/userguide/networking/encryption-enabling.md

 ---
-description: ' Enable encryption with OpenSSL in a GridMate session in &ALYlong;. '
+description: ' Enable encryption with OpenSSL in a GridMate session in Amazon Lumberyard. '
 title: Enabling Encryption
 ---
 # Enabling Encryption {#network-encryption-enabling}